PrunaAI/ComfyUI_pruna/README.md

 # Pruna nodes for ComfyUI

 This repository explains how to accelerate image generation in ComfyUI using **Pruna**, an inference optimization engine that makes AI models **faster, smaller, cheaper, and greener**.
-ComfyUI is a popular node-based GUI for image generation models, for which we provide two custom nodes:
+ComfyUI is a popular node-based GUI for image generation models, for which we provide the following nodes:
-- a **compilation node**, that optimizes inference speed through model compilation, without compromising output quality.
+- a **compilation node**, that optimizes inference speed through model compilation.
+While this technique fully preserves output quality, performance gains can vary depending on the model.
-- a **caching node** that smartly reuses intermediate computations to accelerate inference with minimal quality degradation.
+- **Caching nodes** that smartly reuse intermediate computations to accelerate inference with minimal quality degradation.
+In particular, we provide three caching nodes, each one using a different caching strategy:
+    - [Adaptive Caching](https://docs.pruna.ai/en/stable/compression.html#adaptive-pro): Dynamically adjusts caching for each prompt by identifying the optimal inference steps to reuse cached outputs.
+    - [Periodic Caching](https://docs.pruna.ai/en/stable/compression.html#periodic-pro): Caches model outputs at fixed intervals, reusing them in subsequent steps to reduce computation.
+    - [Auto Caching](https://docs.pruna.ai/en/stable/compression.html#auto-pro): Automatically determines the optimal caching schedule to achieve a target latency reduction with minimal quality trade-off.

+  By adjusting the hyperparameters of these nodes, you can achieve the best trade-off between speed and output quality for your specific use case.

-Both of them can be applied to **Stable Diffusion (SD)** and **Flux** models.
+Our nodes support both **Stable Diffusion (SD)** and **Flux** models.

-Here, you'll find:
+In this repository, you'll find:
 - [Installation and usage instructions](#installation)
 - [Representative workflows](#usage)
 - [Performance benchmarks](#performance)